-30. (1) The Integrity Commissioner and any person assisting the Integrity Commissioner under this Act are not liable for loss or damage caused by anything done or not done in good faith in the performance of the duties or in the exercise of the powers of the Integrity Commissioner.
+30. (1) The Integrity Commissioner and any person assisting the Integrity Commissioner under this Act or any other Act are not liable for loss or damage caused by anything done or not done in good faith in the performance of the duties or in the exercise of the powers of the Integrity Commissioner.